Patient Questions and Answers

 - Women at “high risk” for breast cancer, most often because they have a disease-causing mutation (such as BRCA1 or BRCA2), should begin screening even younger – at least by age 30 and with the inclusion of an MRI.

-About 10% of women having a screening mammogram will be asked to come back (recalled) for extra tests or views.
+About 10% of women having a screening mammogram will be called back or “recalled” for extra views or tests to look at an area of the breast more closely.
 THIS IS EXPECTED.
-Additionally, it is much more common for women to be recalled after their very first mammogram (as there is no prior mammogram for comparison).
+Additionally, it is much more common for women to be recalled after their very first mammogram as there is no prior mammogram for comparison.
 Among women called back, most (95%) do not have cancer.
-These are considered “false positives.”
+These are considered “false positives” or “false alarms” because the mammogram appears abnormal but no cancer is present.

 Usually, extra mammogram pictures or an ultrasound can clear up a question raised on a mammogram.
 If a needle biopsy is needed, even that is a simple test, not much different from a dental filling.
 With the newer technique of 3D/tomosynthesis mammography, cancer is more easily seen and results in fewer callbacks for extra testing.
 Callbacks are more common in younger women (those in their 40s vs. those in the 50s) and are also more common in women with dense breasts than in women with fatty breasts.